jagatjeevan/jagatjeevan/content/project-setup.md

 - **Dockerfile** : If you are working on a large team, it would be quite obvious that the project would use Docker to run your project.
 And if so creating a optimised version of it would help others integrate your code with the complete set.

 - **License** : Every project should have a license for their project which tells the user if they could leverage from their project.

+- **Bookmarks** : It is always important to have your bookmarks segreggated.
+It makes it handy to access the resources and refer.

+- **Github settings** : Since you would be contributing to a project, it is always better to make sure you update the code with the github profile associated.
+To create one, read [here](/blogs/manage-github-profiles).
+You can add the ssh-key to avoid typing the username and password all time while pushing the code to the repository.